nluu175/backlog-server/README.md

 - Add table GameSuggestion to cache game request result.
 [DONE]

-- Move all Error and Exception to errors.py
+- Move all Error and Exception to errors.py [DONE]

+- Add "How long to beat" a game estimation.

+- Add a table to keep track of "Game I wanna play currently"

 ## Instructions